MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 This provides a convenient way to avoid the overhead of sending a full, larger user [Entity ID](/../../data/entities/index.md) string or other identifier it might represent, for example, without having to build your own peer-to-peer identity agreement negotiation.

 `PartyLocalEndpoint` objects are created using their containing `PartyNetwork` object.
-This results in corresponding `PartyEndpoint` objects being created on remote devices.
+Doing so results in corresponding `PartyEndpoint` objects being created on remote devices.
 An *endpoint* can be destroyed explicitly by its creator, or will be destroyed implicitly when the owning device disconnects from the network or the associated `PartyLocalUser` object (if one had been specified) is removed from the network.

 ### Chat control